KeigoAlexTanaka/rails-intro-lecture/README.md

 Cool, right?
 Sort of like `res.json`.

-## 🚀 LET'S DO TOGETHER: The Return of the Clowns
+## 🚀 WE DO: The Return of the Clowns

 Add the remaining views for the `dinos` controller actions.
 To make the `dinosaur` available, you are going to have to set it to an instance variable in your controller action.